AltropInc/alt/doc/script/SelfAndOwner.md

     func <=> (other: ownerclass): int;
 }
 ```
-The member class `<=>` ([three-way comparison](https://en.wikipedia.org/wiki/Three-way_comparison)) takes the `other1 argument to determine whether owner < other, owner = other, or owner > other in a single operation and returns the values −1, 0, or 1 respectively.
+The member class `<=>` ([three-way comparison](https://en.wikipedia.org/wiki/Three-way_comparison)) takes the `other` argument to determine whether owner < other, owner = other, or owner > other in a single operation and returns the values −1, 0, or 1 respectively.
 Here `ownerclass` represents the type of a subclass derived from `comparable`, which is the exact type of the owner used to call the member class `<=>`.
 In a concreate derived class from `comparable`, the function class `<=>` with the interface `(ownerclass):int` must be overridden to provide the implementation  of a three-way comparison.
 For example:
 ```altro
 class MyComparable : comparable
 {